-This work is aimed at enhancing existing scientific workflow platforms with misbehavior detection capabilities.
+This work is aimed at enhancing existing scientific workflow platforms with new capabilities of misbehavior detection.
 We develop RAMP, a novel real time anomaly detection model that takes multivariate streaming data input from DATAVIEW logs and produces anomaly alarms in real time.
-Our experimental results show that RAMP has superior performance while achieving real-time responsiveness in a variety of anomaly situations.
+We compare the performance of RAMP with that of two state-of-the-art real-time anomaly detection models.
+Our results show that RAMP has superior performance while achieving real-time responsiveness for both interleaving and non-interleaving workflows in a variety of anomaly situations.